wellwright-labs/pulse/docs/spec.md

   → How long (minutes)?: _
 One word to describe right now: _

-✓ Check-in logged at 2:34 PM
+✓ Checkin logged at 2:34 PM
 ```

 All prompts accept Enter for default/skip.
 Designed to complete in <30 seconds.